Tucson Transit History

 • A bus weighs 35,000 pounds and seats up to 40 passengers.

 • Sun Tran was named America’s Best Transit System for 2005 and 1988, as well as Arizona’s Best Transit System for 2012 and 2004.
-Sun Tran Marketing took home the 2022 Tucson American Advertising Award for best Integrated Advertising Campaign.
+Sun Tran Marketing took home the 2022 Tucson American Advertising Award for Best Integrated Advertising Campaign.

 • Sun Tran buses travel more than 28,000 miles each day.

-• Sun Tran has more than 2,200 bus stops.
+• Sun Tran serves nearly 2,200 bus stops.

 • Sun Tran has more than 600 employees.